 Sexual assault is prevalent in every state; Illinois is no exception.
 In 2018, a committee in the Illinois Senate listened to testimony against a volleyball coach in Aurora (Rick Butler) that alleged he assaulted the women when they were minors in the 1980s.
 Five women in total filed a lawsuit against their high school volleyball coach, Rick Butler, for ongoing sexual abuse, assault, and rape.

 Other leagues and sports teams with reported sexual assault include: soccer leagues, wrestling teams, swimming and diving teams and baseball teams.

 The women came forward more than 20 years ago, but could not see their lawsuits through because of the statutes of limitations.
 Under new regulations in Illinois that increased the age of consent, however, the victims could finally come forward and seek justice.
 One of the victims involved says sexual misconduct is a widespread issue in youth sports that lawmakers need to address.

 Sexual abuse in youth organized sports can devastate a child physically, mentally, and emotionally.
 It could take years for you or your child to heal.
 An attorney can help you hold the abuser accountable.
 Hiring a lawyer to help you file a civil lawsuit against a sports coach, school, or other party.
-You have time to pursue compensation if you are under the age of 28, or if it has been five years of less since you discovered the occurrence of childhood sexual abuse.

 To find out if you have a case, call (888) 424-5757 for a confidential consultation at Rosenfeld Injury Lawyers LLC.
 Request a free consultation online for a callback.